Apple releases an upgrade to macOS yearly in the Fall. Learn how LITS plans for and supports these changes.

 Moving from one named version to another is an "upgrade."
 Instructions on how to upgrade to a new macOS named version when available.

-Example: Running Software Updates to go from macOS 12.6.7 (Monterey) to macOS 14.6.1 (Sonoma) is an upgrade
+Example: Running Software Updates to go from macOS 14.7.8 Sonoma to macOS 15.6.1 Sequoia is an upgrade.

 How does MHC manage macOS updates and upgrades?

 Our Mac management system allows us to control when updates and upgrades are "seen" by computers.
-Because major upgrades require planning and testing, we defer major releases by the maximum allowed 90 days from the time Apple releases it.
+Because major upgrades require planning and testing, we defer major releases by up to the maximum allowed 90 days from the time Apple releases it.

 Which versions are supported?